marcusanthonylorenzo/pizza-parlour/README.md

 - User can choose a size (small or large!
 No in between here.)
 - Program takes user input and outputs final cost (receipt?)

-** Everything at our pizza shop - except the dairy cheese - is made IN HOUSE, from the pizza dough to the spiced pizza marinara, to the vegan cheeses.
+** Everything at our pizza shop - except the dairy cheese - is made IN HOUSE, from the pizza dough to the spiced pizza marinara salsa, to the vegan cheeses.
 Thank you for supporting local! <Italian hand-gesture for "eat".>

 ### Objects, Properties.
 - Pizza (constructor) x 4 types.
 Margherita, Pepperoni, Supreme, Vegan 3-Cheese & Mushroom.